anchore/syft/README.md

     # don't include space indention and newlines (same as jq -c)
     compact: false

-    # escape causes '<', '>', and '&' to be escaped in output
-    escape-html: false

   # all cyclonedx-json format options
   cyclonedx-json:

     # don't include space indention and newlines (same as jq -c)
     compact: false

-    # escape causes '<', '>', and '&' to be escaped in output
-    escape-html: false

   # all cyclonedx-xml format options
   cyclonedx-xml: